NAV

 Payload Configuration

 This section describes how Voltus uses some of the main payload fields.
+Each heading specifically references fields from the openADR 2.0a specification.
 Some level of customization is possible depending on partner needs.